Lahore Resolution

 The resolution mainly called for independent sovereign states:

-That geographically contiguous units are demarcated regions which should be constituted, with such territorial readjustments as may be necessary that the areas in which the Muslims are numerically in a majority as in the North Western and Eastern Zones of (British) India should be grouped to constitute 'independent states' in which the constituent units should be autonomous and sovereign.Although the name "Pakistan" had been proposed by Choudhary Rahmat Ali in his Pakistan Declaration, it was not until after the resolution that it began to be widely used.
+That geographically contiguous units are demarcated regions which should be constituted, with such territorial readjustments as may be necessary that the areas in which the Muslims are numerically in a majority as in the North Western and Eastern Zones of (British) India should be grouped to constitute 'independent states' in which the constituent units should be autonomous and sovereign.Although the name "Pakistan" had been proposed by Choudhary Rahmat Ali in his 1933 Pakistan Declaration, it was not until after the resolution that it began to be widely used.

-Jinnah's address to the Lahore conference was, according to Stanley Wolpert, the moment when Jinnah, once a proponent of Hindu-Muslim unity, irrevocably committed to force the creation of an independent Pakistan.
+Muhammad Ali Jinnah's address to the Lahore conference was, according to Stanley Wolpert, the moment when Jinnah, once a proponent of Hindu-Muslim unity, irrevocably committed to force the creation of an independent Pakistan.

 Historical context

 Until the mid-1930s the Muslim leaders were trying to ensure maximum political safeguards for Muslims within the framework of federation of India in terms of seeking maximum autonomy for Muslim majority provinces.
-They got some safeguards through a system of separate electorate on communal basis in the Government of India Act 1935.
+They obtained safeguards through a system of separate electorates on communal basis in the Government of India Act 1935.
 As a result of elections held under this Act, Indian National Congress formed government in six out of eight provinces.
-During Congress rule from 1937 to 39, its "High Command whose iron control over its own provinces clearly hinted at what lay ahead for the Muslim majority provinces once it came to dominate the centre.
+During Congress rule from 1937 to 1939, its "High Command" whose iron control over its own provinces clearly hinted at what lay ahead for the Muslim majority provinces once it came to dominate the centre.
 Much of the League's propaganda at this stage was directed against the Congress ministries and their alleged attacks on Muslim culture; the heightened activity of Hindu Mahasabha, the hoisting of Congress tricolor, the singing of Bande Mataram, the Vidya Mandir scheme in the Central Provinces and the Wardha scheme of education, all were interpreted as proof of 'Congress atrocities'.
-So, the Congress was clearly incapable of representing Muslim interests, yet it was trying to annihilate every other party."
+Thus, the Congress was clearly incapable of representing Muslim interests, yet it was trying to annihilate every other party."

 Therefore, by 1938–39, the idea of separation was strongly gaining ground.
 The Sindh Provincial Muslim League Conference held its first session in Karachi in October 1938, adopted a resolution which recommended to the All-India Muslim League to devise a scheme of constitution under which Muslims may attain full independence.
+The League examined various schemes to this end, including that outlined in Mian Kifait Ali's Confederacy of India, as well as schemes by Sir Sikandar Hayat Khan, and Professors Syed Zafarul Hasan and Muahmmad Afzal Husain Qadri.
 The premier of the Bengal province, A. K. Fazal-ul-Haque, who was not in the All-India Muslim League, was quite convinced in favour of separation.
 The idea was more vividly expressed by M. A. Jinnah in an article in the London weekly Time & Tide on 9 March 1940.
 Jinnah wrote: